whotookzakum/bapharia.com/src/routes/guides/progression-guide.md

 title: 'Progression Guide'
 author: 'Zakum'
 date: '2022-08-03'
+category: 'Strategy'
+caption: 'Suggestions on how to level up quickly and advance through the game.'
+featuredImg: 'char.png'
 ---

 This guide is to quickly get through the game contents and **will most likely change when new story quests are added and AR requirements are higher**.
 Information is current as of the Closed Beta Test.